 Whatever helps you relax and lose a little of the outside world.

-Close your eyes and think of your Base-Line muscles at the core of all movement, the central pillar from where the rest of the body extends.
+Close your eyes, take a few deep breaths, and think of your Base-Line muscles at the core of all movement, the central pillar from where the rest of the body extends.

 Dawn is recommended as a good time for many traditional exercises, but whenever works for you.

 Closing my eyes and feeling the sun's rays on my face.
-The light through my eyelids helping me to see 'the sparkles' and increase my awareness of the sensory feedback my body provides.
+The light through my eyelids helping me to see 'the sparkles', increasing my awareness of the sensory feedback my body provides, linking body and mind.

-Find the 5 (paired) main muscles of movement on your body - touch them.
-Try to activate the whole of each muscle.
+Find the 5 (paired) main muscles of movement on your body.
+Think about their full extent and where they attach to bone.

-Be inspired by Pilates, yoga, Tai Chi, ballet, other dance forms and internal martial arts etc. They all demonstrate what the body is capable of when working at optimum.
+For movement, be inspired by Pilates, yoga, Tai Chi, ballet, other dance forms, internal martial arts etc. They all demonstrate what the body is capable of when working at optimum.

-Being in water is good for gentle exercising and using floats helps to feel your state of balance.
+Being in water is good for gentle exercising, and using floats will help with feeling your state of balance.

 Do what you can.
-Whatever you find easiest and enjoy.
+Whatever you find easiest - and something that you enjoy.
 Don't strain to do things you are not ready to do.
-The aim is to work towards regaining a full range of natural movement which takes time if your body is imbalanced and restricted.
+The aim is to work towards regaining a full range of natural movement - which takes time if your body is imbalanced and restricted.

 When you feel a pain ⇨ Examine the feedback your brain is getting.